MaorBer/CPP_EX3_CATAN/README.md

-# Settlers of Catan Simplified Version
+# Settlers of Catan Ex4 in System Programming 2 course in Ariel Uniuversity

 ## Overview